Hotels in Victoria Falls

 What is evident is that prices fluctuate considerably, I have phoned a particular hotel reception on 2 consecutive days only to be given a completely different room price.
 Prices you see on the internet are so often not updated and some prices are quoted per person and some per room.
 The best is to book through a reputable agent who is familiar with the area.
 Package deals are often the best way to go, again check these out with your agent as to what's on at offer at the time.
 Agents should not charge you any more than if you were to book directly with the hotel.
 Agents get paid a commission from the hotel.
 See our Why Book With Us article.

-For good quality 3 star family accommodation in Victoria Falls expect to pay between US$120 and US$160 per person per night sharing in one of the good hotels.
+For good quality 3 star family accommodation in Victoria Falls expect to pay between US$130 and US$160 per person per night sharing in one of the good hotels.

-Top end accommodation in one of the finer hotels anything from US$190 and above per person per night sharing.
+Top end accommodation in one of the finer hotels anything from US$200 and above per person per night sharing.

-The exclusive game lodges are upwards of US$250 per person per night but these include all meals and in-house activities.
+The exclusive game lodges are upwards of US$280 per person per night but these include all meals and in-house activities.

-B and B's range from US$40 pppn to US$100 pppn and a bed in a backpacking hostel can be picked up for about US$12 to US$20 pppn.
+B and B's range from US$40 pppn to US$100 pppn, and boutique lodges go up to around $150 pppn.
+A bed in a backpacking hostel can be picked up for about US$18 to US$20 pppn.

-Self catering chalets sleeping four cost upwards of US$90 per chalet per night.
+Self catering chalets sleeping four cost upwards of US$96 per chalet per night.

 Also of particular note is that hotels from time to time have massive specials on.
 Get in touch with an agent who is dealing with this all the time and they should be able to give the best deal around at the time.